Dual linear programming bounds for sphere packing via modular forms: An algorithm for dual linear programming bounds

 \section{An algorithm for dual linear programming bounds}

-Proposition~\ref{PoissonAnalogue} allows modular forms for the congruence subgroup $\Gamma_1(N)$, but for simplicity we will restrict our attention to those for the larger group $\Gamma_0(N)$ (equivalently, to modular forms for $\Gamma_1(N)$ that have trivial Nebentypus).
-There is some loss of generality, but this case serves as an attractive proving ground for the general theory, and it should suffice when the dimension $d$ is a multiple of $4$.
+Instead of using modular forms for the congruence subgroup $\Gamma_1(N)$, for simplicity we will restrict our attention to those for the larger group $\Gamma_0(N)$ (equivalently, to modular forms for $\Gamma_1(N)$ that have trivial Nebentypus).
+This restriction entails some loss of generality: for example, $\Gamma_0(N)$ does not have modular forms of odd weight, while $\Gamma_1(N)$ often does.
+However, $\Gamma_0(N)$ serves as an attractive proving ground for the general theory, and it should suffice when the dimension $d$ is a multiple of $4$.

 Specifically, let $k=d/2$ be an even integer, and let $M_k(\Gamma_0(N))$ be the space of modular forms of weight $k$ for $\Gamma_0(N)$.
 Recall that this space has a basis consisting of modular forms with rational coefficients in their $q$-expansions (see, for example, Corollary~12.3.12 in \cite{DI1995}).
 Furthermore, the Atkin-Lehner involution on $M_k(\Gamma_0(N))$ preserves the property of having rational coefficients (see Lemma~3.5.3 in \cite{O1995}).